QSK operation (full break-in): Signals, silent periods and symbols

 Morse code has silent periods between its symbol elements (dots and dashes), letters, words, and sentences.
 These silent periods provide the sending operator with opportunities to listen for interruptions from receiving stations.
 Whereas in usual CW operation the sending carrier wave is always on, and only gated to the antenna, in QSK operation the antenna is switched to receiver status on the off-time between dits and dahs, and then switched right back.

-This fast switching between sending and receiving on the transceiver sending the currently message segment lets the sending side of the conversation hear that the receiving side has switched to transmitting, in between the off-times of Morse code.
+This fast switching between sending and receiving on the transceiver sending the current message segment lets the sending side of the conversation hear that the receiving side has switched to transmitting, in between the off-times of Morse code.
 The intermixed signal is normally too garbled for either station to decode the other.
 (Note: It is conceivable that the interrupting signal might be decoded by the sender, if the sender's transceiver produces noticeably different pitches for the sent and received signals, possibly also with the help of software or a waterfall spectrum display.
 But even without either station being able to make out the other's message in the combined signal, QSK operation always allows both operators to know that the former listener now wants to send.)

 But when the QSK sender does hear the other station's sound filling in the normally silent gaps between the sender's own sent code elements, that informs the sender that the other station wants to break in, and the sender then has the option to politely stop and let the other operator back into the conversation early, before the sender has finished his / her current message segment.